AUCOHL/Malice/README.md

 # Dependencies
 ## Running
 GTK+ 3.0 or higher.
 (Planning to statically link on macOS).
+Ubuntu 14.04 or higher, macOS 10.9 or higher.

+(Unofficially supported, but the AppImage works on Ubuntu 12.04 too).

 ### First time setup on Linux
 A first time elevated-privilege command is needed so users without superuser access can upload programs to the FPGA.